1987 Arizona Wildcats football team

 The 1987 Arizona Wildcats football team represented the University of Arizona during the 1987 NCAA Division I-A football season.
 They were coached by Dick Tomey in his first season with the school.
 Tomey was hired from Hawaii to replace Larry Smith, who accepted the head coaching position at USC, who like Arizona, was in the Pac-10 Conference.
 Tomey and Smith would face other later in the season (see below).

 The departure of Smith heavily affected the Wildcats in the season, leading to a rebuild of the team led by Tomey, and ultimately finishing the season with a record of 4–4–3 (2–3–3 in Pac-10), including a tie with rival Arizona State in the season finale.

 Before the season

 Arizona ended 1986 with a 9–3 record and won the Aloha Bowl, which was their first postseason win.
 When the season concluded, Smith was hired by conference opponent USC to take over the team, reportedly due to the Trojans’ longer-lasting football tradition as well as Smith’s success with Arizona.
 Arizona would hire Tomey, who was coaching at Hawaii, and accepted the coaching position (Tomey had attended the Aloha Bowl and was impressed by Arizona's performance that he contacted the school and was ultimately hired).
-Due to the Wildcats getting a new coach and Smith leaving for USC, the Wildcats struggled to get in-state recruits and entered the 1987 season unranked in the polls.
+Due to Smith leaving for USC, the Wildcats struggled to get in-state recruits under a new coach, which changed the direction of the football program.
+As a result, Arizona entered the 1987 season unranked in the polls.